Andy Bushard, Sam Parris: Mother Of Missing Adopted Son On ID’s ‘I, Witness’

 Samuel Eugene Parris was found guilty of murder and sentenced to life in prison with no chance of parole, Force 100 reported.
 To get even more background on the story, tune into I, Witness tonight on Investigation Discovery.
 It airs at 9/8 p.m.
 Central.

-[Featured Image by Nick Ut/ AP File]
+[Featured Image by Nick Ut/AP Images]